 An interesting paper titled ‘Noise level measured in Danish dental clinics’ by Cheol-Ho Jeong and Nina Yazdanyar from the Technical University of Denmark was about noise levels in Danish dental clinics.
 The healthcare segment is so much more than ‘just’ hospitals and it was interesting to learn about some of the findings.

 Noise levels in three different dental clinics were measured over several days and so was the exposure of the staff which was surveyed also via questionnaires.
-The measured noise levels were compared to the guidelines and regulations stated by the Dental Association in Denmark and the Danish working environment authority and the results showed that in general the rules and guidelines were met.
+The measured noise levels were compared to the guidelines and regulations stated by the Dental Association in Denmark and the Danish working environment authority.
+The results showed that in general the rules and guidelines were met.

 New equipment quieter